isomerpages/moe-peircesec/_ccas/Sports/Rugby.md

 description: ""
 third_nav_title: Sports
 ---
 Peirce Rugby team’s vision is to train the members to rise above challenges.
-The team often aims to stretch each member’s potential in and out of the field through teamwork and camaraderie.
+The team often aims to stretch each member’s potential in and out of the field through teamwork and camaraderie.&nbsp;

 A strong emphasis placed on training hard, playing hard with resilience and looking out for one another while bringing each of the individualities together to move the team forward.